Vacancies in Civil Engineering at Oxford

 Informal enquiries may be addressed to Professor Chris Martin (firstname.lastname@example.org).
 Please note that applications sent directly to this email address will not be accepted.

-Application deadline: As soon as a suitable applicant is found.
+Closing date for applications: as soon as a suitable applicant is found

 EPSRC REMS CDT Studentships